27 Mar Advantages & Disadvantages of Fiber-Optic Cabling

 Installation – Fiber-Optic cables are much more difficult to install and can easily get damaged during the process.
 If you bend a fiber-optic cable too much it will break and also they are not easy to splice.

-Attenuation and Dispersion – As the signal is transmitted over longer distances, the light signals power will be attenuated or reduced.
+Attenuation and Dispersion – As the signal is transmitted over longer distances, the power of the light signal will be attenuated or reduced.
 Attenuation is a lot lower for fiber-optic cables compared to the other types of cable.
-Also fiber-optics can be affected by dispersion which is when the signal is spread over time.
+Also, fiber-optics can be affected by dispersion which is when the signal is spread over time.

 Cost – Even though the cost of a fiber-optic cabling installation has dropped dramatically over the last couple of years, it is still a much higher outlay than when installing a structured networking system using copper cables.